Metadata Configuration

 • Create Review Feed filters to route specific tasks to their own feed

-There are 2 types of metadata supported on the Dashboard.
-Both content metadata and user metadata can be submitted as a JSON object in the API request (refer to Dashboard API Reference).
+There are 2 types of metadata supported on Moderation Dashboard.
+Both content metadata and user metadata can be submitted as a JSON object in the API request (refer to v2 - Moderation Dashboard API Reference).

-content_metadataJSON ObjectContent metadata can be different for each piece of content under the same postID.
-View this metadata on the Dashboard when you click into a piece of content.
+View this metadata on Moderation Dashboard when you click into a piece of content.

 JSON Limit: 2000 lines